helderjosue/consultation-management-system/README.md

        1. Register Patients
+       2. Schedule Consultations
-       2. Register Doctors
+       3. Register Doctors
-       3. Register Medical Areas
+       4. Register Medical Areas
-       4. Register Types of Doctors
+       5. Register Types of Doctors
-       5. Dashboard
+       6. Dashboard

 This application was built in PHP using Yii Framework and follows the directory structure bellow: